Motherhood (ER): Synopsis

-Late at night, Chloe (Kathleen Wilhoite) tells her sister Susan Lewis (Sherry Stringfield) that she is experiencing frequent contractions due to her pregnancy.
+Late at night, pregnant Chloe (Kathleen Wilhoite) tells her sister Susan Lewis (Sherry Stringfield) that she is experiencing frequent contractions.
 At the hospital, Chloe gives birth and sings "Blackbird" to her newly born daughter, who she names "Little Susan" after her sister.
 On Mother's Day, Susan learns from her mother Cookie Lewis (Valerie Perrine) that she will have to help Chloe take care of her daughter.
 Meanwhile, John Carter (Noah Wyle) learns that he has not been accepted to the surgical internship he applied for, and Peter Benton (Eriq La Salle) learns that his mother has died.
-Additionally, Doug Ross (George Clooney) takes a long time to decide whether he wants to move in with his girlfriend Diane Leeds (Lisa Zane), who later rejects him.
+Additionally, Doug Ross (George Clooney) takes a long time to decide whether he wants to move in with his girlfriend Diane Leeds (Lisa Zane), who later rejects him after seeing him with his former girlfriend Linda.
 At night, Benton expresses his grief over his mother's death and Chloe sings "Blackbird" to help her baby fall asleep.

 Production

 "Motherhood" was directed by Quentin Tarantino and written by ER supervising producer Lydia Woodward.
-Tarantino decided to come on board as director after George Clooney (the actor who was portraying Doug Ross on ER) gave him the idea after filming From Dusk till Dawn.
+Tarantino decided to come on board as director after George Clooney (the actor who was portraying Doug Ross on ER) gave him the idea after being cast in From Dusk till Dawn.
 Writing the episode, Woodward said that she did not create the script with Tarantino in mind, but did try to "gross out" the scenes featured in the episode after learning he would direct.

 For his work on the episode, Tarantino received $30,000 from NBC.
 Filming it, Tarantino said he "liked the ER style" and the use of Steadicams to shoot long takes.
 On set, the director encountered a problem with executive producer John Wells, who told him to go back and reshoot a scene.
 Tarantino said that the incident taught him that in television, the choices were actually made by the producers as it was "their show.
 I'm directing the episode, and then I'm leaving".
 Julianna Margulies mentioned that Tarantino would only shoot one take for the scenes so the network would be forced to accept his cut of the episode without any interference.

 Reception

 Viewership

-According to the ratings system developed by Nielsen Media Research, "Motherhood" was the highest-rated television episode of the week from May 8 to May 14, 1995, in front of episodes from Friends ("The One with the Ultimate Fighting Champion") and Seinfeld ("The Face Painter") that aired the same week.
+According to the ratings system developed by Nielsen Media Research, "Motherhood" was the highest-rated television episode of the week from May 8 to May 14, 1995, in front of episodes from Friends ("The One with the Birth") and Seinfeld ("The Face Painter") that aired the same week.
 With a household rating of 22.9 and an audience share of 37, the NBC episode was watched by 33.1 million viewers in a total of 21.8 million homes.